davidbehler/timer/README.md

 $timerCollection->getDuration('timer 2');
 // or
 $timerCollection->start(array('timer 1', 'timer 2'));
-$timerCollcetion->getDuration(array('timer 1', 'timer 2')); // returns an array of durations with timer labels as indeces
+$timerCollcetion->getDurations(array('timer 1', 'timer 2')); // returns an array of durations with timer labels as indeces
 ```

 You can also stop, pause and restart multiple timers at once